-Whether you are a landlord or a tenant, lessor or lessee, you need to take action now to keep your business alive in the future.
+Whether you are a landlord or a tenant, lessor or lessee, you need to take action now to keep your business alive in the future and stop events from affecting your lease.
 First, read your lease.
-Lock yourself in your bathroom for an hour and don’t come out until you finish reading your lease.
+Lock yourself in your bathroom for an hour and don't come out until you finish reading your lease.
 Twice.
 No need to call your attorney.
 Keep them out of it.
 Tenants, call your landlord.
 Landlords, call your tenant.
 Communicate what you want and work out a plan of action.

 All leases include language that describes what happens if there is a fire and the time period the landlord has to make repairs.
-Typically the lease will state ” If the Premises or the Building is damaged by fire or other casualty and rendered unsuitable for use….” then goes on to state the landlord makes repairs, usually allowing a 180 day period, and if landlord cannot make the building inhabitable, the Landlord or Tenant may cancel the lease.
-Tenants might have a reasonable position that a state mandated self-isolation renders the space unsuitable.
-Nobody is going to end up in court over this, because it will take years to decide, so the landlord and tenant have to work something out.
+Typically the lease will state " If the Premises or the Building is damaged by fire or other casualty and rendered unsuitable for use...." then goes on to state the landlord makes repairs, usually allowing a 180-day period, and if the landlord cannot make the building inhabitable, the Landlord or Tenant may cancel the lease.
+Tenants might have a reasonable position that a state-mandated self-isolation renders the space unsuitable.
+Nobody is going to end up in court over this because it will take years to decide, so the landlord and tenant have to work something out.

-Your lease could include language where a force majeure is mentioned.
-This usually takes effect when there is a unpredictable disaster or Act of God.
+The language used, especially if a force majeure is mentioned, could go a long way in affecting your lease.
+This usually takes effect when there is an unpredictable disaster or Act of God.
 We saw it during Hurricane Katrina in 2005.
 This usually allows the landlord to cancel the lease.
 Big deal.
-Why cancel a lease when the market doesn’t have anyone else lining up to lease your space.
+Why cancel a lease when the market doesn't have anyone else lining up to lease your space?
 Maybe for years.

 If your tenant can't pay the rent, your risk is that they will go out of business.
 Realize you won't have anyone else to rent to, and it may take you several years to get the space leased back up.
 Reduce the tenant's rent for a portion or all of the term left on the lease.
 The usual forms of rent reduction are to reduce the base rent, operating expenses, or both.